Sally Murphy

-Biography
+Early life and education

-Sally Murphy was born in Perth, the youngest of six children, and grew up in the southwest town of Collie.
+Sally Murphy was born in Perth, Western Australia, the youngest of six children, and grew up in the southwest town of Collie.
 She started writing stories at a young age, entering local writing competitions throughout her childhood.

 After leaving school she completed a Bachelor of Arts degree at the University of Western Australia and a Teaching Diploma at Edith Cowan University.

-She has worked as a teacher of high school English, and a range of primary school subjects including music, and also in other jobs including running a tourist information centre and working in local government.
+Career

+Writing

 Her first book, a book of printable educational activities, Speak Out, was published by Ready Ed Publications in 1997.
-Since then she has had thirty books published, including verse novels Pearl Verses the World (2009) and Toppling (2010), picture books, junior novels and educational titles.
+Since then she has had many books published, including verse novels Pearl Verses the World (2009) and Toppling (2010), picture books, junior novels, and educational titles.